uptane/deployment-considerations/security_considerations.md

 3. All ECUs download, verify, and write the latest downloaded time from the Time Server, or whatever source is used to provide the current accurate time.
 4. All ECUs download, verify, and write metadata from the Director and/or Image repositories.
 5. At some point, ECUs download, verify, and write images.
 6. At some point, ECUs install new images.
-Then, they sign, and write the latest ECU version manifests.
+Then, they sign, and write the latest ECU version reports.

 Let us make two important observations.